O’Neale pours in career-high 20 points as Jazz beat Knicks for 9th straight win, 108-94

 SALT LAKE CITY (ABC4 Sports) – It is said that revenge is a dish best served cold.
 Well, it was a chilly night in Salt Lake City.

-The Utah Jazz avenged its only loss in the last three weeks, extending its NBA-best winning streak to nine with a 108-94 victory over the New York Knicks.
+The Utah Jazz avenged its only loss in the last three weeks, extending its NBA-best winning streak to nine with a 108-94 victory over the New York Knicks Tuesday night at Vivint Arena.

 Royce O’Neale scored a career-high 20 points, while Rudy Gobert added 18 points and 19 rebounds for the Jazz, who last lost on January 6th to the Knicks.